OpenNMS/opennms/opennms20/ALARMD.md

 * Definition of Done:
-   - same event-stress events?  alert-stress? check to see results in inserts into alarm table write alarm-list command
+   - same event-stress events?  alert-stress? check to see results in inserts into alarm table select * from alarms; has one new row as a result of the send event write alarm-list command
    -check drools functionality
 write a test suite of events to do a trigger clear to trip drools rule and test
+     alart reduced from 4 - 2 immediately (CHECK)
+     alarm deleted after 5 minutes

 * ( next steps )
   - REST-API post event via rest API, query alarms via rest API)